 Back pain is a common complaint, and most people in the United States will experience low back pain at least once during their lives.
 It’s also one of the most common reasons people go to the doctor or miss work.
 Core strengthening (the muscles that surround back, abdomen, and hips) can help stabilize the trunk and pelvis.

 Rainier Physical Therapy specializes in treating back pain.
-In Cranberry Township, PA, our specialists offer a variety of services designed to help patients find relief from persistent pain for good.
+Serving the Cranberry Township and surrounding areas, our specialists offer a variety of services designed to help patients find relief from persistent pain for good.

 Back Rehabilitation: Whether you’re suffering from your first bout of low back pain, following extensive treatments, or even considering surgery, the best way for you to avoid or minimize the severity of recurrences is to rehabilitate your back with the appropriate exercises.